tewfik-dj/short-circuit/README.md

-# short-circuit
+# open-circuit
-Crowd-sourced initiative to reverse engineer Circuit's plotter/cutter communication protocol and make it open
+Crowd-sourced initiative to reverse engineer Cricut's plotter/cutter communication protocol and make it open